 Seated cat-cow stretches the spine and neck to release stagnated energy or flow.
 It also opens the lungs, promoting deeper breathing and improving posture and balance.

-- From an upright position, bring your arms out to the side in a Cactus pose (elbows bent and palms facing forwards).
+- From an upright position, bring your arms out to the side in a cactus pose (elbows bent and palms facing forward).

 - Inhale deeply and draw your elbows back to open the chest while arching the back.

-- Exhale to pull the elbows and shoulders forward, rounding the spine and bringing the chin to the chest in cat pose.
+- Exhale to pull the elbows and shoulders forward, rounding the spine, and bring the chin to the chest in cat pose.

 - Alternate between these two movements for at least 5 rounds.
-Move slowly, feeling each part of the spine extending on the inhale and flexing on the exhale.
+Move slowly, feeling each part of the spine extend on the inhale and flex on the exhale.